~13 min read

 Help Scout has no native eCommerce or marketplace integrations.
 Customer communications all appear as standard email threads without associated order data, shipping details, or purchase history.
 Agents need to manually search external systems for every order-related question, which slows response times significantly for any eCommerce team handling more than a trickle of tickets.

 The platform lacks marketplace-specific compliance features, which makes it risky for Amazon and eBay sellers who need SLA tracking.
 Automation is limited to basic triggers, saved replies, and simple workflows.
-There’s no AI-powered ticket handling.
+There’s no AI-powered ticket handling at the depth eCommerce workflows need.
 The system works at low volumes and gets harder to manage as channels and ticket counts climb.

 Pricing